kemckinnmsft/M365HOL3001/instructions.md

 	^IMAGE[Open Screenshot](\Media\DC.png)

->[!NOTE] It can take some time for the VMs to become visible in Security Center
+>[!HINT] It can take some time for the VMs to become visible in Security Center

 ===
 # Azure Information Protection